Tired of Road Tubeless

 Rims probably need to get a little heavier, or at least design needs to change, either to increase the rims resistance to crushing by the tyre, or perhaps a shift towards more radically asymmetrical rims: which again help to re-balance non-drive-side tension and increase the stiffness of the wheel.

-When coming up with a specification for a hand built wheel, I can also use a thicker gauge spoke to help maintain stability at lower tensions and improve resistance to the spoke tension drop caused by tubeless tyres.
+It is possible to use a thicker gauge spoke to help maintain stability at lower tensions and improve resistance to the spoke tension drop caused by tubeless tyres.
+Such spokes have a “minimum operating tension” which is typically lower than spokes like the CX-Ray.
 However, many riders won’t be happy with the added rotational mass in the wheel and the detrimental ride characteristics of a thicker spoke.
 The unique combination of comfort and zingy acceleration that comes from using thin, bladed spokes at high tensions is one of the things that makes a hand built wheel so attractive, and it will be a quality which is hard to surrender.

-Ultimately, until some of these problems are solved, it’s hard for me to recommend road tubeless in good faith to anyone purchasing wheels from me.
+Ultimately, until some of these problems are solved, it’s hard for me to wholeheartedly recommend road tubeless to everyone purchasing wheels from me.
+While it works for some people, it isn’t suitable for everyone.
 Manufacturers need to do more in research and development to better understand how their products work in the real world.
 By not solving design problems we have already created, we can’t fully exploit the potential benefits of new technologies.
 Road tubeless tyres are one such technology.
 Until we solve problems to improve wheel stiffness and make the system easier to live with for the average rider, then the marginal benefits in rolling resistance and puncture resistance are outweighed by the negatives.
 In the meantime rims are only getting wider: reducing the tyre pressure you need to run inside a standard clincher, providing some of the benefit of a tubeless tyre.

 Sharp Precision WheelsVisit site